Akshay-Bod28/FantasyFootballAI/README.md

 Currently working on this

 TODO:
-Finish QB, RB, TE models/datasets
-Create Frontend to make it into an app
+Work on FastAPI
+Create Front end
+Use AWS to deploy